kalohq/learning-docker/doc/03-python-workflow.md

 ### More food for thought

 - What system dependencies does one need to install, besides the IDE, in order to work on this application?

+- Why doesn't `Ctrl+C` work to stop the running container?
+Where should we look to fix this?